 A Big Picture Film with 120 actors and over 600 special extras, the story has something for everyone!
 Action, adventure, drama, a love story, and a historical battle scene!

-An impossible adventure begins when a young boy sneaks out of George Washington’s encampment to find his father, a soldier who does not return from the Battle of Monmouth.
+Description: An impossible adventure begins when a young boy sneaks out of George Washington’s encampment on a frantic search to find his father, a soldier who does not return from the Battle of Monmouth.
 Will the game of draughts (checkers) save the young boy’s life and get him home?

-A young boy yearns for home on the farm; but for now, like many woman and children in 1778, Elijah follows his father, a soldier in George Washington’s Revolutionary War Army.
+A young boy yearns for home on the farm; but for now, like many women and children in 1778, Elijah follows his father, a soldier in George Washington’s Revolutionary War Army.

 When his Pa does not return to camp from the Battle of Monmouth, Elijah decides he must find him.
-“Elijah sneaks out of camp in the middle of the night and the adventure begins: he falls into a creek, encounters a frightening Indian, a mangy dog, is chased by British soldiers, has a pistol cocked just two inches from his face, and even finds himself playing draughts with General Washington.”
+“Elijah sneaks out of camp in the middle of the night and the adventure begins: he falls into a creek, reunites with his faithful dog Jack, befriends an Indian, is chased by British soldiers, has a pistol cocked just two inches from his face, and even finds himself playing draughts with General Washington.”